rantahar/Lattice-Field-Theory/source/index.rst

 Imaginary Time Path integral
 ----------------------------

+Quantum field theory is a huge field and introducing it properly is outside the scope of this course.
+There is a quick, less than 10 minute, intro to them on the `Pretty Much Physics Youtube Channel <www.youtube.com/watch?v=2ElUe5rcrB8&ab_channel=JoeScott>`_.

 Now we will approach quantum field theories using *Feynman's path integral*.
 [Phys.
 Rev. Mod.
 Phys.
 20, 1948].
 In this representation, expectation values are calculated as